What Is Income Protection insurance?

 Own Occupation vs Suited Occupation

-"Own occupation" definition: pays out if you cannot do YOUR specific job.
-"Any occupation": only pays if you can't do ANY job.
-"Suited occupation": pays if you can't do a job suited to your skills/experience.
-Own occupation provides the strongest protection β€” always prioritise this.
+"Own occupation" pays out if you can't do YOUR specific job.
+"Any occupation" only pays if you can't do any job at all.
+"Suited occupation" pays if you can't do a job that matches your skills.
+Own occupation gives the strongest protection - always prioritise it.

 Important